 - Download and install SureLock from here.

-Now, the bottom bar will be hidden and all the applications will run in full-screen mode including SureLock.
+Now, the bottom bar will be hidden and all the applications will run in the Full-Screen mode including SureLock.

-Note For Samsung Devices – Please refer this, for other advanced lock down features available in SureLock for Samsung devices.
+Please refer this, for other advanced lockdown features available in SureLock for Samsung devices.